adamschmideg/verzzatile/README.md

 are part of the zzstructure.

 ### Navigation (Cursor Movements)
 These commands are for navigating the zzstructure.
-They allow you to move the primary and secondary cursors to different cells.
-The primary cursor is the one that is used to perform operations, unless otherwise specified.
+They allow you to move the cursors to different cells.
+The current cursor is the one that is used to perform operations, unless otherwise specified.

 - `>`: Move to the next cell.
 - `<`: Move to the previous cell.